-Since it was founded in 1982, Wolf Hollow has provided care for almost 12,000 injured and orphaned wild animals, with the aim of releasing them back into the wild.
+Since it was founded in 1982, Wolf Hollow has provided care for over 16,000 injured and orphaned wild animals, with the aim of releasing them back into the wild.

 Hummingbirds, swallows, woodpeckers, eagles, owls, herons, snakes, raccoons, deer and seals are just a few of the more than 200 species of wildlife that have been cared for at Wolf Hollow.